OpenText: Documentum

-Rebranded product resulting from the acquisition of Captaris

-OpenText Content Suite Platform
+Content Suite Platform

 In 1996, the product originally called "Livelink" became OpenText's.
 Between 2003 and 2005, "Livelink" evolved from being the name of a single product to being a brand applied to the names of several OpenText software products.
 As a result of this change, "Livelink Server" became known as "Livelink Enterprise Server" (LES) and later "Livelink ECM.
 In 2012, OpenText introduced the OpenText Content Suite.
 Then the technology component formerly known as Livelink ECM - Enterprise Server became known as OpenText Content Server, which is now a key component of OpenText Content Suite Platform.

-OpenText Archive Center (Archive Server)

-First released in May 2006, Livelink Enterprise Archive (LEA) became Archive Server in 2010.
-It is a key product in the Extended ECM scenario.
-With Version 16, the Archive Server was renamed to Archive Center.

-OpenText Magellan
+Magellan

 In July 2017, OpenText launched its artificial intelligence (AI) and analytics platform, OpenText Magellan, at the company's Enterprise World conference.
-The platform combines open source machine learning with advanced analysis and is able to merge, manage, and analyze both structure data and unstructured, textual content.
-It offers machine-assisted decision-making, automation, and business optimization in a scalable, flexible solution.
+The platform enabled consumers to use open-source software and algorithms, and for companies to build their own models.

-OpenText RightFax
+RightFax

 OpenText RightFax provides network-based fax functionality to enterprise organizations and has evolved through many versions since it was first released in 1992.

-RedDot and content authoring

-RedDot, founded in 1993, was a business unit of OpenText Corporation that the company refers to as the Web Solutions Group.
-The software assists in the management of content, with regulatory compliance and industry specific requirements.

-Its core product, RedDot CMS is a Windows-based server application that provides Web content management in a multi-user environment.
-Complementary to the CMS or as a standalone product, LiveServer aggregates disparate document resources and serves them as Web pages.

-Red dots on the authoring interface indicated sections of editable content for each web page, hence the name RedDot for the product.
-This feature was popular with customers and won awards in 2001 for its usability.
-By 2006 RedDot was one of the few WCM vendors that continued to develop their own content authoring interface.
-Most other WCM vendors had moved to open source alternatives, or had licensed an online rich-text editor from commercial vendors such as Ephox or Ektron.
-In response to customer attempts to work around the limitations of the RedDot editor by installing other editors RedDot developed an integration layer to support CKeditor and Ephox EditLive! as alternative editors.
-In 2009 RedDot (rebranded the OpenText Web Solutions Group) made the Telerik RadEditor available alongside the existing RedDot editor for CMS 9.

-After the acquisition of Vignette, Web Solutions was rebranded again to become OpenText Web Site Management.